ptrpov/docs/content/getting-started/working_with_tokens.md

 ![npmtokenrevokeshort](/images/npm-token-revoke-shorter.png)

-*Note*: All tokens shown in screen illustrations have been revoked.
+*Note: All tokens shown in screen illustrations have been revoked.*

+*Note: In certain cases, there may be a delay of up to an hour before a token is successfully revoked. npm is currently working to make revocation occur immediately in all cases.*